gradle/gradle/subprojects/docs/src/design-docs/build-migration-verification.md

 # Open issues

-* How much knowledge does verification need about the "old" and "new" builds?
-Is it good enough to have two sets of outputs (together with a mapping between them), or is additional information required?

-* Does verification always include execution of the "old" and "new" builds, or can it work off preexisting outputs?
+* Does verification include execution of the "old" and "new" builds, or can it work off preexisting outputs?

-* Who decides what the outputs of a build (or the subset of outputs that should be compared) are?
+* Who determines what the outputs of a build (or the subset of outputs that should be compared) are, and where they are located?

-* Assuming the feature is implemented as a plugin, where does the plugin and its task get executed?
+* Assuming the feature is implemented as a plugin, where does the plugin and its tasks get executed?
 In the old build?
 The new build?
 An independent "migration" build?

+* How much knowledge does verification need about the "old" and "new" builds?
+Is it good enough to have two sets of outputs (together with a mapping between them), or is additional information required?

+* How much information does the feature need about how and by whom an artifact that is to be compared was produced?
+Does it need to be able to compare different representations of the same information, like a Gradle JUnit report and an Ant JUnit report (assuming the report formats are different), or a Gradle JUnit report produced by Gradle version X and one produced by Gradle version Y?